Can You Buy a Home in NYC Without a Credit Check?

 You can start by downloading a free credit report from www.annualcreditreport.com

-Also note, as the site states, that this is “The only source for your free credit reports.
-Authorized by Federal law.”
+Also note, as the site states, this is "The only source for your free credit reports.
+Authorized by Federal law."

 Be surenot to confuse this site with ones like www.freecreditreport.com, which (despite its name and language on its website) will charge you for credit monitoring.